Particular/docs.particular.net/nservicebus/azure-service-bus/retries.md

 ---
 title: Retry behavior
-summary: Describes the relationship between NServiceBus' retry behavior and Azure Service Bus' native retry behavior
+summary: Describes the relationship between the NServiceBus retry behavior and the Azure Service Bus native retry behavior
 tags:
 - Cloud
 - Azure
 - Transport
 ---

-This article describes the relationship between NServiceBus retry behavior and Azure Service Bus native retry behavior.
+This article describes the relationship between the NServiceBus retry behavior and the Azure Service Bus native retry behavior.

 NServiceBus supports First Level Retries and Second Level Retries features at the endpoint instance level as described in the [recoverability](/nservicebus/recoverability/) article.

 Azure Service Bus supports a `MaxDeliveryCount` at the entity level, which defines how many times Azure Service Bus attempts to deliver a message before sending it to the dead letter queue.
 Refer to [the full configuration API](/nservicebus/azure-service-bus/configuration/full.md#controlling-entities-queues) article to learn how to adjust this setting.

 ## First Level Retries vs MaxDeliveryCount